- Help & Information

 The adults feed on flower nectar and are predators of aphids.

-Common and widespread in most of Britain but few records from Scotland.
+Common and widespread in most of Britain as far north as southern Scotland.

 Common in Leicestershire and Rutland.